 Do you know someone who feels depleted from the pace of daily life?
 Or someone curious about amping up their work or relationships?
 Is that person you?

 Move in a new direction!
 Character strengths are inherently part of being human, 24 positive traits like curiosity and teamwork, scientifically shown to be pathways to human flourishing.
 We all have them.
-Many of us are familiar with them, but most of us don’t understand how they enliven us, help us emerge from challenges stronger, and shift us toward new possibilities.
+Many of us are familiar with them but don’t fully understand how they can enliven us, help us emerge from challenges stronger, and build our capacity for new endeavors.

 THIS WORK IS FOR EVERYONE!